btholt/complete-intro-to-react-v7/lessons/04-core-react-concepts/A-jsx.md

 }
 ```

+> In previous versions of this course, we had to extend `prettier/react` as well as `prettier`.
+[As of version 8 of this plugin][prettier-react] it's all rolled into the `prettier` config.

 This is a little more complicated config than I used in previous versions of the workshop but this is what I use in my personal projects and what I'd recommend to you.
 In previous versions of this workshop, I used [airbnb][airbnb] and [standard][standard].
 Feel free to check those out; I now find both of them a bit too prescriptive.
 Linting is a very opinionated subject, so feel free to explore what you like.

 This particular configuration has a lot of rules to help you quickly catch common bugs but otherwise leaves you to write code how you want.